 So today they're going to be talking about the president said this is going to ruin my presidency, having Mueller appointed.

-And then if you read the report, what he went on to say was every time they tie a president up with this kind of thing, policy gets lost, it ruins the presidency.
+And then if you read the report, what he went on to say was: every time they tie a president up with this kind of thing, policy gets lost, it ruins the presidency.

 Look at what this president has accomplished, especially in the area of foreign affairs, notwithstanding having both arms tied behind his back, being under the gun in the media every single day.

-Now he's exonerated in this report, and you can have another witch hunt starting with Jerry Nadler and the rest of his crew in Congress.
+Now he's exonerated in this report, and you have another witch hunt starting with Jerry Nadler and the rest of his crew in Congress.

 It's horrible.